-They say that electric vehicles are the future so we’ve come to find out with a sedate Segway adventure.
+They say that electric vehicles are the future so we’ve come to find out with a sedate Segway adventure in Sherwood Forest.
 To call it a Segway safari would be a bit of a stretch, for a start, the conditions are not exactly the African plains, nor are there any of the big 5.
 This is the (Nottingham) shire, and it’s snowing.

 First impressions, I can’t say I’m convinced, but certainly more convincing than Zorbing.
 While electric vehicles are supposed to be already cheaper to run than petrol or electric cars, I just can’t see the Segway jockeying for position in the Mad Max style battle for road dominance in bumper to bumper traffic on Nottingham’s very own Fury road, or Ring Road as it’s more commonly known.
 I’m not sure if the Segway is going to go the same way as the Sinclair C5.

 You can’t ride it on the road and you can’t drive it on the pavement, you can drive it off-road although that may not always be recommended.
 The owner of Segway died tragically when he drove his Segway off the edge of a cliff into the river.
 At this point I would have expected sales to have errr… dropped off the edge off a cliff.
 We find ourselves in relative safety deep in Sherwood Forest in our home county of Nottinghamshire, unless we get robbed, or upended by some particularly looking vicious tree roots that could trip us up.

 Finally after being bubble wrapped in health and safety, dressed like a stuntman in crash protection gear and signing a waiver suggesting this was a highly hazardous activity rivaling that of climbing mounting Everest, we were finally given a crash course on a Segway.
 It really was a crash course for some.